ghostperformance/op1/README.md

 SMDPS Toggle available for thoes with SMPDS.

+WiFi Hot Spot Auto Start on drive

+End WiFi Hot Spot on end of drive

 On screen blinkers and blind spot alerts.

 Auto Lane Change with Blind spot monitoring (No Nudge)